Landowner Rights & Trail User Responsibilities

 Where we’re going next.

-Thanks to Lee for scouting and leading the hike and to Trail Maintenance for going above and beyond in getting the trail ready when the weather was exceedingly warm.
-Thanks also to the landowners for their continuing support.
-You can find all the photos on Flickr,
+Thanks to Lee for scouting and leading the hike, to Trail Maintenance for clearing the trails, to the landowners for their generous permission.
+You can see all the photos on Flickr.

 Where we’re going next.